 Produced a Beginner Guitar DVD with his son, Clint.

-Sheila, on vocals and rhythm guitar, sings classic country, folk, 60's rock, gospel and yodels.
+On vocals and rhythm guitar, she sings classic country, folk, 60's rock, gospel and yodels.

 Sheila has been singing as long as she can remember and became interested in pursuing it as a career in 1993.
 By this time she had been singing in a local country band since her high school years and was enjoying a career as a Registered Nurse.
 She later formed her own band with the help of Freddie and friend, bassist, Blaine Yandt.
 Sheila played the local festival circuit including the Big Valley Jamboree in Craven, Saskatchewan.
 Later Freddie and Sheila put together a dance band that included Freddie’s son, Clint.